computationalstylistics/computationalstylistics.github.io/_posts/2018-10-19-stylo_and_languages.md

 In theory – yes.
-In practice, there are a few things you should consider first, from examining problems specific to the language (e.g. some languages, like Chinese, work better with character ngrams rather then words) to building a big enough, well-balanced and formatted corpus.
+In practice, there are a few things you should consider first, from examining problems specific to the language (e.g. some languages, like Chinese, work better with character n-grams rather than words) to building a big enough, well-balanced and formatted corpus.

 ## Corpus